GoogleCloudPlatform/ops-agent/docs/mssql.md

 # MS SQL Server

-Follow the [installation guide](https://cloud.google.com/stackdriver/docs/solutions/agents/ops-agent/third-party/mssql) for instructions to collect metrics from this application using Ops Agent.
+Follow the [installation guide](https://cloud.google.com/stackdriver/docs/solutions/agents/ops-agent/third-party/mssql) for instructions to collect metrics and logs from this application using Ops Agent.

 ## Metrics